Explore your manual

 Use the car's navigation system* in order to find the route to the closest petrol station.

-Energy distribution in hybrid drive using map data* Does not apply to India.
+Energy distribution in hybrid drive using map data*

 The Hybrid drive mode is the car's normal mode where the electric motor and internal combustion engine work individually or together in hybrid drive.
 If a destination has been selected in the navigation system*, the Predictive Efficiency* function distributes the electric energy consumption in an intelligent way along the whole driving distance using the map data.